A transfer learning based approach for pronunciation scoring: Results

 \section{Results}

 Figure \ref{fig:fig_xval} shows average MinCost and 1-AUC (so that lower values are better for both metrics) across epochs for different fine-tuning approaches.
 The first system (LayO) corresponds to fine-tuning only the output layer, without batch normalization or dropout and using the flat loss function.
-Adding batch normalization as the first block in the output layer gives a relative gain of 6\% and 4\% in 1-AUC and MinCost, while doing dropout during training with a probability of 0.4 gives gains of 11\% and 7\%.
-Finally, LayO+1, the system where the last two layers are fine-tuned, gives an additional gain of 6\% and 3\%.
+Adding batch normalization as the first block in the output layer gives a relative gain of 6\% in 1-AUC and 4\% in MinCost, while doing dropout during training with a probability of 0.4 gives gains of 10\% and 6\%.
+Finally, LayO+1, the system where the last two layers are fine-tuned, gives an additional gain of 5\% and 3\%.
 Using the balanced loss function gives a small but consistent gain over using the flat loss.
 Interestingly, the trends on 1-AUC and MinCost are similar.
-The best system, ``LayO+1 BN DO Bal'', gives a gain of 44\% in 1-AUC and 28\% in MinCost over the baseline GOP system on this data.
+The best system, ``LayO+1 BN DO Bal'', gives a gain of 40\% in 1-AUC and 23\% in MinCost over the baseline GOP system on this data.

 Figure \ref{fig:fig_eval} shows the results on the 20 evaluation speakers for the GOP baseline and the best fine-tuned model, which we call GOP-FT for short.
 We only report one metric due to lack of space, choosing to show the cost because it allows us to show the effect of the threshold selection.
 The bars with a solid black line show the MinCost, where the threshold for each phone is given by the one that optimizes the cost on the evaluation data itself.
 These are optimistic estimates of the cost, since, in practice, one never has the full evaluation data to estimate the thresholds on.
 The top bars, on the other hand, are the ActCost, where the thresholds are estimated using the cross-validation scores, as would be done in practice.

 We can see that the ActCost is within 10\% of the MinCost for most phones, indicating that the thresholds chosen on development speakers generalize well to the unseen speakers.
-The average FNR rate corresponding to these thresholds is 12\% and 13\%, for the GOP and GOP-FT systems, respectively, an acceptable level for real use scenarios \cite{baur2017overview, kanters2009goodness}.
-The average FPR is 64\% for GOP and 43\% for GOP-FT, showing a large relative improvement from the fine-tuning approach where 21\% more of the incorrect pronunciations are detected as such.
+The average FNR rate corresponding to these thresholds is 10\% and 13\%, for the GOP and GOP-FT systems, respectively, an acceptable level for real use scenarios \cite{baur2017overview, kanters2009goodness}.
+The average FPR is 64\% for GOP and 41\% for GOP-FT, showing a large relative improvement from the fine-tuning approach where 23\% more of the incorrect pronunciations are detected as such.